Melbourne Research Experience Survey

 - Your perceptions of your progress in developing research skills.

-The last section gives you the opportunity to provide general comments about your experience.
+The last section gives you the opportunity to provide general comments about your experience and provide information on how we can best communicate with you.
 We also invite you to volunteer to provide additional feedback so that faculties and service providers can follow up your suggestions and ideas.

 "...we must offer Australia’s highest quality research training experience supported by outstanding infrastructure, supervision and mentoring, coursework, international experience and professional development opportunities such as university teaching, leadership training and career planning.
 We must prepare our graduate researchers for employment with leading research, business and government organisations."